obiwanjacobi/midi.net/Build Source Code.md

 * Optional: [Install Code Contracts](http://visualstudiogallery.msdn.microsoft.com/1ec7db13-3363-46c9-851f-1ce455f66970).
 This will not work for the Visual Studio Express edition.

 ## Build MIDI.NET
 **Note** you do not need to build the MIDI.NET code in order to work with it.
-Download the binaries from the Download page.
+Download the binaries from the Release page.

 * Open the Source/Code/CannedBytes.MIDI.NET.sln solution file in Visual Studio.
 * Visit each project and remove the AssemblyInfo.General.cs files from each projects Properties folder.